thoroc/vscode-extension-autoloadX/docs/prd/5-epic-list.md

      - The action executes without errors and provides clear output logs.
      - Documentation is updated to include details about the new GitHub Action.
      - The integration is tested and verified.

+6. **Epic 6: Quality-of-Life Improvements for Contributors:** Enhance the development experience by implementing githooks using lefthook for linting and formatting, ensuring code consistency and reducing errors.